mwgray/code-samples/Process/README.md

 The process classes are a way of compartmentalizing sections of code into objects that can be grouped and re-arranged.
 Once a process is kicked off you wait for the end event to be fired to indicate it is finished with the process.
 Similar to Apple's NSOperation class.

-[Dependency Graphs](/DependencyGraph) has a complex example of using processes.
+[Dependency Graphs](/DependencyGraph) has a complex and much more interesting examples of using processes!

 ####Summaries of the files in this folder